 Appetite increment is a distinguished phase of cocaine withdrawal.
 In some cases, it can be intensified by poor eating habits while you are high on cocaine.
-However, it’s essential to boost your addiction recovery through feeding well and having a healthy diet.
-For example, eating small, but satisfying amounts of food, rather than bingeing.
+However, it’s essential to boost your addiction recovery by feeding well and having a healthy diet.
+For example, eating small but satisfying amounts of food, rather than bingeing.

 Physical Agitation or Sluggishness

 Another cocaine withdrawal symptom people undergo is sluggishness.
 Cocaine withdrawal often causes some physical slowing down.
 This is often known as conversely, or psychomotor retardation.
 It makes you feel physically agitated.